xbeat/Machine-Learning/README.md

 Late Chunking is a technique used to improve the efficiency and accuracy of Retrieval-Augmented Generation (RAG) systems.
 It involves splitting documents into smaller chunks at query time, rather than during the initial indexing phase.
 This approach allows for more context-aware and flexible text retrieval, leading to better performance in various natural language processing tasks.

+## Encoder-Decoder Architecture for Sequence-to-Sequence Tasks

+Introduction to Encoder-Decoder Architecture

+Encoder-Decoder Architecture is a fundamental deep learning model designed for sequence-to-sequence tasks.
+It consists of two main components: an encoder that processes input sequences, and a decoder that generates output sequences.
+This architecture has revolutionized various fields, including natural language processing and computer vision.

 ## Symmetric Indexing in Python Flexible Array Manipulation

 Introduction to Symmetric Indexing